hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/00-Introduction.md

     - how large is the amount of data? the smaller the better! remember this data needs to be transfered around many parties.
 Would a salted secure hash of say a scanned document work rather than the entire document?
     - though 'rich query' of the state is possible, the ledger isn't optimised in the same way a database is.
 Can rich queries be performed off the ledger, and the results 'validated' via a smart contract?

 For any end-end tutorial there is a trade-off between making the scenario realistic, but not sufficiently complicated.
 For this tutorial we'll define the data stored on ledger as being a single 'object' with the following fields.
-This has been kept very simple, but the approach should be familar.
+This has been kept very simple, but the approach should be familiar.

 - ID: string unique-identifier
-- Color: string representing a colour
+- Color: string representing a color
 - Size: string representing a size
 - Owner: string of the identity name of the owner
 - Appraised Value: numerical value.

-Argueably not all these values need to be on the ledger, for production use case a reference to off-ledger 'oracle' that held the information of the asset's features, which then provides a hash that could be stored in the ledger.
+Arguably not all these values need to be on the ledger, for production use case a reference to off-ledger 'oracle' that held the information of the asset's features, which then provides a hash that could be stored in the ledger.

 It is important to take care over the 'key' that will be used, composite keys are possible.
-These are constructured to form a hierarchial structure.
+These are constructured to form a hierarchical structure.
 More information in the next section.

 ### Keys and Queries

 Hyperledger Fabric offers two forms of ledger query.
 One is 'Rich Query', and this requires the 'state database' to be configured as CouchDB. (as in this tutorial) and requires that information stored in the ledger is in JSON format.
-CouchDB indices can be provided (and a strongly recommened).
+CouchDB indices can be provided (and strongly recommended).
 The second is a query by key or partial-key.
 Think of the ledger as being a form of key-value store.

 A key string is formed from a list of strings, separated by the `u+0000` nil byte.
 There must be at least one string in the list.
 If there is only one string, this is referred to as `simple` key, otherwise it is a `composite` key.
 A composite key's first string is referred to as the 'type' to suggest that putting some identification of a type here is a good idea, but this is not enforced by any type system etc.

 A powerful way of querying is by using the concept of range queries.
 These allow you specify a start and end key, and return an iterator of all key-values between those start and end points (inclusively).
 The keys are order in alphanumeric order.

-For simple keys, there are apis such as `getStateByRange(startKey: string, endKey: string)`.
+For simple keys, there are APIs such as `getStateByRange(startKey: string, endKey: string)`.

 Complex keys provide a richer query mechanism as they offer a range query by partial key.
 For example if a composite key has the strings `fruit:pineapples:supplier_fred:consignment_xx`  (using a colon here to make it easier to read, as the nil byte isn't easy to read).